I’ll continue my recap with a few more superlatives beginning with…

 Believe it or not, the food.
 Yes, in France!

 This was a typical everyday restaurant meal and face it, a Croque Monsieur is just a grilled ham and cheese sandwich.
 And although I never thought I’d get sick of french fries, I got to the point where I couldn’t even look at them after a while.
 They are served with everything.
 An omelet…with frites.
 A crêpe…with frites.
 A chicken leg…with frites.
-Well anyway, that is the general idea.
+Kebab…with frites.
+A sandwich, a meat patty, a salad, you-name-it…with frites.

 The meals I ate in the Resto U were dreary and dull.
 Think Junior High cafeteria – it wasn’t even as good as that.
 It was heavy on the starches – piles of instant mashed potatoes or plain macaroni – with a bland piece of meat and some canned vegetables.
 My other meals were mostly what I could prepare in my dorm in a microwave such as frozen entrees.
 The one bright spot was the cheese and I ate many a meal consisting of Camembert with half a baguette and an apple.